ForestW70/Week-3-Password-Generator/README.md

 ### About This Project

+* # This weeks concepts:
+  1. JS functions
+  2. JS event listeners
+  3. JS objects, arrays
+  4. Deconstructed variables

 * # Tech used:
   1. HTML
   2. CSS
   3. JavaScript

 * # Project description:
-  I hope you are in need of hundreds of new passwords, because this generator is ready to turn them out.
+  Given a desire to generate new, complex passwords at a button's click, I created an app that will let you decide how complex of a password you need, then generate one for you.

 * # Usage instructions
-  Fill out user inputs and boxes to dictate how strong you would like the generated password to be.
-When you are ready, press the "generate" button and recieve your new password.
+  Fill out inputs and boxes to dictate how strong you would like the generated password to be.
+When you are ready, press the "generate" button and recieve your new password to copy and paste.

 * # Project installation
   1. Visit the deployment link